A Royal Ritual in a Glass: The Queen’s Gin and Dubonnet

 Of course, the spirit of British mischief allows for variation.
 Try it chilled at a long lunch, on a shoot weekend, or late at night on a city rooftop.
 It appears wherever Britain still knows how to misbehave.

-FThe Queen’s favourite drink has not disappeared.
+The Queen’s favourite drink has not disappeared.
 It has been rebottled for a new generation.
-G&D carries the same spirit, strong, unapologetic and distinctly British.
+G&D carries the same spirit—strong, unapologetic, and distinctly British.

 Comments